TSB logo

 Contractors must provide a client/agency letter stating that a contract is still valid where:

-• they have provided 12 months’ contract history, but are now on a rolling contract, or
+• They have provided 12 months’ contract history, but are now on a rolling contract, or

-• the current contract is due to expire within three months.
+• The current contract is due to expire within three months

 Underwriters base umbrella payroll contractors’ gross income on payslips after all the umbrella deductions are taken out.